 ON THIS PAGE: You will read about your child’s medical care after treatment for Wilms tumor is finished and why this follow-up care is important.
 To see other pages, use the menu on the side of your screen.

-Follow-up care for Wilms tumor includes regular visits to the doctor for physical examinations, blood and urine tests, and imaging tests, such as CT scans, ultrasounds, and x-rays.
+Follow-up care for a Wilms tumor includes regular visits to the doctor for physical examinations, blood and urine tests, and imaging tests, such as CT scans, ultrasounds, and x-rays.
 At first, these visits and tests will be more frequent, such as every three months.
-Eventually, the time between checkups will increase until five years after treatment when your child will be scheduled for a follow-up visit once a year.
+The time between checkups will increase until five years after treatment when your child will be scheduled for a follow-up visit once a year.

-You are encouraged to organize and keep a record of your child’s medical information.
+You are encouraged to organize and keep a personal record of your child’s medical information.
+The doctor will help you create this.
 That way, as your child enters adulthood, he or she has a clear, written history of the diagnosis, the treatment given, and the doctor’s recommendations about the schedule for follow-up care.
-ASCO offers forms to help create a treatment summary to keep track of the treatment your child received and develop a survivorship care plan once treatment is completed.
+ASCO offers forms to help create a treatment summary to keep track of the cancer treatment your child received and develop a survivorship care plan once treatment is completed.